zwt233/zwt233.github.io/_pages/about.md

 News
 ------
-* Aug-06-2019, Our paper **Forecasting Pavement Performance with a Feature Fusion LSTM-BPNN Model** was accepted by CIKM 2019.
+* Aug-06-2019, Our paper **Forecasting Pavement Performance with a Feature Fusion LSTM-BPNN Model** has been accepted by CIKM 2019.

 Awards
 ------